apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**College protests: Anti-war protesters dig in even as universities, police take action**
+**Iowa man dies from injuries after Friday's tornado in Minden, family members confirm**

-You can read more about it [here](https://apnews.com/article/israel-palestinian-campus-student-protests-war-cadbf05cf542c08dc3c664431b7a1f4f).
+You can read more about it [here](https://www.ketv.com/article/iowa-man-dies-tornado-minden/60629213).

 ## Requirements
 - Python 3.8